AIIP members contribute extraordinary talent to making our association all it is today — their work is essential to our success.

-The time and talent contributed by AIIP members to the association is extraordinary--and critical to our success as an organization.
-The Volunteer Spotlight recognizes members who have contributed exemplary service to AIIP.
-Volunteers included in the Spotlight are selected by the AIIP Board.
-Recipients of this recognition include:
+AIIP's Volunteer Spotlight recognizes members who have contributed exemplary service to the association and their fellow members.
+Volunteers in the Spotlight are selected by the AIIP Board.

 “As an information technologist, Jennifer lends her technical chops to AIIP as the Web Team lead.
 She gracefully juggles a chorus of requests from across the organization.
 Jennifer is a leader with strong shoulders.
 Becky is a technical content expert who loves to take on important projects.
 For every new idea tossed her way, Becky says, 'Bring it on'.
 Her strong technical expertise was invaluable to the hosting platform discussion.
 I'm grateful that Jennifer and Becky stepped up to help push AIIP's digital presence forward.”